Harshita14-prog/Resume_Screening_Agent/README.md

 * Skill gaps
 * Candidate assessment

-The model is instructed to use only the information provided to it.
+The model is instructed to use only information provided in the resume.

+### Why CLI Instead of UI?

+A command-line interface was intentionally chosen because the challenge prioritizes a functioning end-to-end agent over visual polish.

+A web interface could be added later without changing the core screening pipeline.

 ---

 ## Tradeoffs

-### TF-IDF instead of embeddings
+### TF-IDF Instead of Embeddings

 TF-IDF is simpler and faster to implement, but it may miss semantic relationships.